Copper Criteria

 Lay in my Lap

-Dog lays across handler’s lap with chest flat to handler’s legs.
+Dog either lays across handler’s lap with chest flat to handler’s legs OR curls up in handler's lap.

-With the handler stood up, the dog weaves through the handler's legs in a figure of 8 pattern (1 figure of 8 = 1 demo).
-Repeat three times.
+With the handler stood up or sat down, the dog weaves through the handler's legs in a figure of 8 pattern.
+Each leg can be separately cued.

 Load and Unload (Car)